-The mission of the ESL Program is to provide instruction and support to help international students develop the academic English skills and awareness of cultural norms and standards needed to succeed at an American university.
+The mission of the ESL Program is to provide instruction and support to help students who speak English as a second or additional language develop the academic English skills and awareness of cultural norms and standards needed to succeed at an American university.

 Foreign language classes help students to increase their knowledge and appreciation of the diverse cultures of countries whose languages they are learning.
 In addition, knowing a foreign language may well make the difference in getting a job.